Puerto Rico (board game): Gameplay

 Captain: Each player in turn order ships goods in exchange for victory points, placing goods on the empty spaces of one of the available ships and taking one victory point chip for each barrel.
 The player who selected Captain gains one additional victory point, provided they were able to ship at least one good.
 The Captain phase is the only phase where player actions are not optional - a player must ship a good if able to, and must ship as many barrels of that good as possible.
 Each ship can contain only one type of good, and goods cannot be added to ships that have already been filled.
 The Captain phase continues until it is no longer possible for any player to ship, meaning that some players may get multiple turns in the phase.
 Afterward, any ships that are completely filled are cleared, while partially filled ships remain so for future Captain phases, and all remaining unshipped goods spoil - players may keep one barrel of their choosing on their player board, but all others are returned to the supply.

 Prospector: The player who selected Prospector takes one doubloon from the supply, and all other players take no action.
 The game is played with two Prospectors with five players, one Prospector with four players, and no Prospectors with three players, ensuring that there will always be three unselected roles in every round.

 Puerto Rico uses a variable phase order mechanic, where a "governor" token is passed clockwise to the next player at the conclusion of a turn.
 The player with the token begins the round by choosing a role and taking the first action.

-Players earn victory points for owning buildings, for shipping goods, and for manned "large buildings."
+Players earn victory points for owning buildings, for shipping goods, and for staffing "large buildings."
 Each player's accumulated shipping chips are kept face down and come in denominations of one or five.
 This prevents other players from being able to determine the exact score of another player.
 Goods and doubloons are placed in clear view of other players and the totals of each can always be requested by a player.
 As the game enters its later stages, the unknown quantity of shipping tokens and its denominations require players to consider their options before choosing a role that can end the game.